-6.252 Comparing our WRMP19 final plan forecast for 2024-25 against our WRMP24 forecast for 2024-25, we can see an underlying deterioration in the supply-demand balance performance which is offset by a change between WRMP19 and WRMP24 (accounting for the benefits of demand savings actions during a drought).
-Distribution input has increased slightly, due to a significant increase in forecast leakage, offset by a significant decrease in NHH consumption.
-Forecast household consumption has not changed significantly, as a result of a lower population forecast but higher PCC.
+6.272 Comparing our WRMP19 final plan forecast for 2024-25 against our WRMP24 forecast for 2024-25, we can see little underlying change in the supply-demand balance performance.
+A change between WRMP19 and WRMP24 (accounting for the benefits of demand savings actions during a drought) then enhances the position.
+Distribution input has decreased slightly, due to a significant increase in forecast leakage, offset by a decrease in HH and NHH consumption.
 Forecast Deployable Output has reduced primarily due to the anticipated late delivery of the Ladymead scheme included in our WRMP19.
 This is offset to an extent by a reduction in outage allowance.
-Accounting for demand savings measures which would be implemented during a drought shows an improved supply-demand balance position, though excluding these benefits would result in showing a deterioration in the forecast supply-demand balance.
+Accounting for demand savings measures which would be implemented during a drought shows an improved supply-demand balance position.